 When using the Implicit Flow, Authorization Responses are made in the same manner as for the Authorization Code Flow, as defined in Section 2.1.2.5 (Authorization Successful Response), with the exception of the differences specified in this section.

 When using the Implicit Flow, all response parameters are added to the fragment component of the redirection URI, as specified in OAuth 2.0 Multiple Response Type Encoding Practices (de Medeiros, B., Ed., Scurtescu, M., Tarjan, P., and M. Jones, “OAuth 2.0 Multiple Response Type Encoding Practices,” October 2013.)
-[OAuth.Responses].
+[OAuth.Responses], unless a different Response Mode was specified.
 These parameters are returned:

 access_token